GaryB432/generator-webpack-2-typescript/README.md

 Generate a scaffold project using [TypeScript](https://www.typescriptlang.org/) and [webpack](https://webpack.github.io/).

+# Update

+## For the latest updates, please the [newer version](https://github.com/GaryB432/generator-webpack-ts/) of this generator.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-webpack-2-typescript using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).